West Nile Virus

 West Nile Virus Dead Bird Surveillance

-The Community Health Services Department (CHSD) will continue its dead bird surveillance in 2012.
-In an effort to track the West Nile virus in Lambton County, the public is encouraged to report the sightings of ALL dead birds to Community Health Services.
+Lambton Public Health (LPH) will continue its dead bird surveillance in 2014.
+In an effort to track the West Nile virus in Lambton County, the public is encouraged to report the sightings of ALL dead birds to Lambton Public Health.

 If you find a dead bird:

-- Call the CHSD at 519 383-3824 to report the location or use the form on our website www.lambtonhealth.on.ca
+- Call Lambton Public Health (LPH) to report the location or use the online reporting form on our website.

 - If you are not called within 24 hours, or the next business day, please dispose of the bird(s).